DanielMonjezi02/Laravel-Ecommerce-Website/README.md

 2. [Locate API key](https://support.stripe.com/questions/locate-api-keys-in-the-dashboard?locale=en-GB#:~:text=Locate%20API%20keys%20in%20the%20Dashboard%20%3A%20Stripe%3A%20Help%20%26%20Support&text=Users%20with%20Administrator%20permissions%20can,and%20clicking%20on%20API%20Keys.)

 ## How To Use
-This section will explain how to most features that been implemented into the website.
+This section will explain how to use most of the features that have been implemented into the website.
 1. [Forgot Password](#forgot-password)
 2. [Coupon System](#coupon-system)
 3. [Checkout System](#checkout-system)